 M. Fine on Spring has been known for years for its Halloween-time “Industrial Nightmare” haunted house, but it will soon offer affordable housing for seniors.
-Located in the 800 block of Spring Street in Jeffersonville, the development will include a mix of one- and two-bedroom units for people age 55 and older and/or those with disabilities.
+Located in the 800 block of Spring Street in Jeffersonville, the development will include a mix of one- and two-bedroom units for people age 55 and older.

 Davis Zeller Place is an adaptive reuse senior housing development in Brazil, IN.
 Two existing buildings will be converted into 36 living units, along with an additional 12 new construction units.
 The project features one and two bedroom units with modern amenities.

 Adaptively reusing the historic junior high school and Davis buildings preserves and revitalizes two historic landmarks.
 The new construction will replace blighted structures in the neighborhood.
 Construction will begin in 2017 with opening in early 2018.